Path Planning Optimisation for SParse, AwaRe and Cooperative Networked Aerial Robot Teams (SpArC-NARTs): Optimisation Tool and Ground Sensing Coverage Use Cases: SParse, AwaRe and Cooperative Networked Aerial Robot Teams (SpArC-NARTs)

 \subsection{Cooperation}

-Two mission strategies were considered in this work.
-A first strategy, similar to \cite{OriginalPP}, does not explicitly consider the cooperation of NART agents.
-At most, opportunistic cooperation may occur only if the paths of the agents happen to overlap under the communication range.
-This strategy will be considered as a baseline approach.

-A second strategy considers cooperation.
 The NART trajectories are optimised prior to the start of the mission based on the mission goals and estimated communication availability.
 The trajectories indirectly account for cooperation opportunities where agents can share data with other NART agents.
 A data exchange, and therefore a rendezvous, is considered to occur in a single timestep $s$.
+Pairwise rendezvous are considered, instead of global rendezvous (i.e., rendezvous in which ideally all agents participate).

 In a data exchange, each agent shares its individual knowledge of the environment accumulated until $s$.
 This knowledge is updated in a history structure, $history\_cell$.
 The accumulated knowledge encompasses the knowledge gained directly by the agent through exploration and the knowledge it has acquired in previous cooperative behaviours.

-As an example, after a data exchange with agent $j$, agent $i$ aggregates the received information (e.g $history\_cell[j]$) with its own (e.g. $history\_cell[i]$), according to Algorithm \ref{data_aggregation}. $\mathcal{VC}$ is considered the set of cells in the environment, which are valid for exploration and $|\mathcal{VC}|$ the number of valid cells in the environment.
+As an example, after a data exchange with agent $j$, agent $i$ aggregates the received information (e.g $history\_cell[j]$) with its own (e.g., $history\_cell[i]$), according to Algorithm \ref{data_aggregation}. $\mathcal{VC}$ is considered the set of cells in the environment, which are valid for exploration and $|\mathcal{VC}|$ the number of valid cells in the environment.

 $history\_cell[i][i][c]$ represents the number of times agent $i$ has visited cell $c$.
 If agent $i$ does not perform an exploration task, this slot has a value of 0. $history\_cell[i][j][c]$ presents the most recent information regarding the number of times that agent $j$ has visited cell $c$, according to the situational awareness of agent $i$.
 Agent $i$ can receive this information directly from agent $j$ or indirectly from a different NART member who has previously cooperated with agent $j$.